Can You Use Flex Seal On Rotted Wood?

 Flex Seal works well on rotted wood only after the rotted area is repaired.
 Other than that, you should never apply Flex Seal on rotted wood because it’ll seal the wood while the moisture inside which will cause wood to rot faster than before.
 Repairing is a must before Flex Seal.

-Furthermore, I’ve answered some frequently asked questions about Flex Seal on rotted wood as well.
+Furthermore, I’ve answered some frequently asked questions as well.

 Hope you have gained good knowledge about using Flex Seal correctly on rotted wood with the most simple and accurate method.
-Keep practicing!

 Walter Parker is a woodworking enthusiast.
 He is passionate about woodworking projects & plays with woodworking tools having spent over 2 decades as a leader for Woodworking Planet.
 He wants to make people love woodworking!
 Read More About Him!
-Follow him on Twitter and Facebook.
+Follow him on Twitter, Facebook and Linkedin.

 Leave a Comment